Something about our Facilitators

 Fernando M

-Volunteer Online Meeting Facilitator Saturday Spanish Language ONLINE at 1 pm
+Volunteer Online Meeting Facilitator, Saturday 4 Point Addiction Support in Spanish Language at 1 pm.

 "My journey to recovery was forged in the darkest moments of my struggle with alcohol.
 A life-altering accident on the TTC led me to Mount Sinai's doors, where a compassionate medical team not only healed my body but also awakened my spirit.
 A doctor's gentle yet piercing questions ignited a spark within me, and I began to confront the depths of my addiction.
 SMART Recovery became my lifeline, offering a supportive community that understood my pain and guided me toward healing.
 The program's practical tools and empowering approach resonated deeply, helping me reclaim my life and find purpose.
 As I transitioned from participant to facilitator, I discovered a new passion: helping others break free from addiction's grip.
 Today, I'm driven by gratitude for that second chance and a desire to inspire others to find their own path to recovery and renewal."